-In 2013, the Oxford English Dictionary added the increasingly common term “FOMO”, defining it thusly: fear of missing out: anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on a social media website
+FOMO is a feeling everyone has related to at one point or another.
+So much so that the term is an official word in the Oxford English Dictionary, being defined as: fear of missing out: anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on a social media website.

 There are a number of ways that brands can use FOMO to their advantage — in fact, Faith Popcorn, founder and CEO of consulting firm BrainReserve, boils one three-part strategy down to “Foster, Fight, or Flip.”

 Let’s look at some examples of each: